 Latin America is responsible for 70% of global production

 Climate change and illnesses, such as the coffee rust that ravaged Central America in the 2010s and resulted in a bad harvest, can be disastrous to these economies.
-On a global scale, Brazil is the most significant producer and the top exporter.
+Brazil is the most significant producer and the top exporter on a global scale.

 Coffee is the second most popular beverage after water

-Every day, consumers are predicted to consume 2.6 billion cups of coffee worldwide.
+Consumers are predicted to consume 2.6 billion cups of coffee daily.
 The most coffee-consuming countries are in Europe: Finland, with 12 kilograms per inhabitant per year, is followed by Norway, with 9.9 kilograms.

 With 5.4 kilos consumed per year, France is placed 17th, with only 0.25 kilos consumed per inhabitant.
 Japan saw the most significant increase in coffee consumption over the last few decades, with a 30 per cent increase in per capita consumption between 1990 and 2010.